-Recently, just a few weeks ago, a Longwood gardener was on a cherry-picker trimming back the vines.
+Recently, just a few weeks ago, a Longwood gardener was on a cherry-picker at the House trimming back the vines.
 He said we could hear the pods bursting open.
 Sure enough, once he mentioned it, I became aware of the constant snapping.
 He said they were popping early this year, probably because of the dry weather.

 All of the wisteria plant is poisonous, especially the seeds and pods.
 As few as two seeds can kill a child.
 The Longwood staff quickly sweeps them up.
 The seeds are very bitter, and household pets, like the late Belin the Cat at Longwood, avoid them.
 Children usually quickly spit them out and are unlikely to swallow one, let alone another.

 The gardener I was talking with thought of the seeds as a nuisance because they fell into the pachysandra, and he would eventually have to pull up the sprouts.
 Homeowners are often overwhelmed by the plant’s aggressive growth that grabs onto anything it can wrap its tendrils around, and the beautiful but poisonous vine becomes seen as a voracious evil weed with murder in its heart.
 Better you should plant poison ivy.
 Or bamboo.
 Or forget the hassle of growing them altogether and just visit Longwood Gardens to see them in bloom.
 The new season of blooms will soon start, especially with this mild weather.
 But hesitate and you will miss them.